 Creating Pages in WordPress

 To create a page in WordPress, login to your dashboard and hover over Pages on the main menu.
 Two options will appear.
 You can go to either All Pages or Add New.
-Clicking the Pages menu option itself will take you to All Pages, so lets go there first.
+Clicking the Pages menu option itself will take you to All Pages, so let’s go there first.

 When you go to All Pages for the first time, you will see some pages already exist.
 Whenever I start a fresh WordPress install, I always delete any pre-loaded pages and posts.
 When you hover over a page title, different options appear.
 You can use these options to send each of these default pages to the Trash one at a time.
-Or, you can click the checkbox next to each page title and use the Bulk Actions drop down to delete them all at once.
+Or, you can click the check box next to each page title and use the Bulk Actions drop down to delete them all at once.

-After you delete these pages, there are two pages that you will want to setup.
+After you delete these pages, there are two pages that you will want to set up.
 We will create the blog posts page first.
 On the Pages screen, click the Add New button.
 This opens the page editor for a new page.
 In the title at the top of the screen, type “Blog Posts” and click publish.
 You have now just published a blank page called “Blog Posts.”
-If you view the page right now, it will have a title and no other content.
+If you view the page now, it will have a title and no other content.
 That is fine, because we will use this page later to host our post pages.

 Now, go back to the Pages menu option and click Add New.
 This brings us back to a new page editor screen.
 Give this page a title, such as “Welcome to my Blog!”
 Go ahead and type a few sentences welcoming visitors to your blog.
-Click Publish when you are done.
+Click Publish when you have finished.
 Now you can view this home page.
 However, this is not the landing page for your website yet.

 To set up your homepage, we need to go to Appearance > Customize from the dashboard.
 Find the option called Customizing Front Page Content.
 Set Front page displays to A static page.
 Now, you have options for Front page and Posts page.
 Set the Front page to the homepage that you created.
 Then set the Posts page to the page we named “Blog Posts.”
 Then save and exit out of the customizer.